NDevTK/chromiumwiki/ui.md

 # UI Logic Issues

-## chrome/browser/ui/views/tabs/tab_strip.cc and components/ui_devtools/ui_element.cc and chrome/browser/ui/webui/settings/site_settings_handler.cc
+## chrome/browser/ui/views/tabs/tab_strip.cc and components/ui_devtools/ui_element.cc and chrome/browser/ui/webui/settings/site_settings_handler.cc and chrome/browser/ui/blocked_content/popup_blocker_browsertest.cc

 This file manages the tab strip UI, including tab creation, closure, selection, and drag-and-drop operations.
 The `AddTabAt`, `RemoveTabAt`, and `MoveTab` functions are particularly relevant, along with the drag-and-drop functions within the `TabDragContextImpl` class.
 This class handles the drag-and-drop logic, including synchronization mechanisms and event handling.
 The `ContinueDrag` function, in particular, needs careful review for potential race conditions, as it can re-enter the event loop.